By Suzi Grant of Alternative Ageing.

 I like Icon’s ethics too.
 They’re helping the Fistula Foundation in developing countries by donating a part of the profit from every single pair of Icon panties sold.

 But most important of all, these panties are like that old Mars ad: you really can work, rest and play in these knickers without a care in the world.
+So if worst comes to worst and you’ve peed your pants, it’s not the end of the world.

 This original post was sponsored by Icon Undies, but you know that I never, ever, accept payment or freebies unless I genuinely love the product, really believe in it or would buy it myself.
 These are one pair of knickers I would buy for myself!
-The kind folks at Icon are offering a $5 discount if you fancy buying any of these panties.
-Just pop the code ALTAGING (spelled the U.S. way) into the discount code box online.
-And don’t worry if you don’t live in the States, they post anywhere in the world and they arrive really quickly.

 Meanwhile, I would love to hear your stories about leaky bladders and anything else you dare share on here.
 It’s time to carry on wearing whatever we like, without a care in the world!